kyma-project/kyma/docs/serverless/08-05-set-external-docker-registry.md

 ### Override Serverless configuration

-Apply the following ConfigMap with an override to a cluster or Minikube.
+Apply the following Secret with an override to a cluster or Minikube.
 Run:

 <div tabs name="override" group="external-docker-registry">
   <details>